 Concatenate Function in Excel

-Concatenate can join up to 30 text elements and combine them to create a text.
+Concatenate can combine up to 30 text elements to create a text.

 Category: Text Functions